Accessibility Services

 Requests for services for student with disabilities will be considered on an individual, case-by-case basis.
 Students should adhere to the following procedures when requesting accommodations:

-4. Make sure to attached appropriate documentation where required.
-Original or scanned pdf files are preferred.
+- Make sure to attached appropriate documentation where required.
+Original or scanned PDF files are preferred; paper copies will not be accepted.

-8. If approved for accommodations, the student will schedule a follow-up appointment to receive and review copies of his/her Eligibility Letters to provide to each instructor (for academic accommodations) or to share with Residence Life Staff (for housing and dietary accommodations).
+- If approved for accommodations, the student will schedule a follow-up appointment to receive and review copies of his/her Intake Summary.
+Accessibility Services Staff will provide a copy of his/her Eligibility Letter(s) to each instructor (for academic accommodations) or to Residence Life Staff (for housing and dietary accommodations).

 General Guidelines for Documentation